-The Country Dance and Song Society is pleased to announce that Sandy Bradley of Raymond, WA, is the 2017 recipient of the CDSS Lifetime Contribution Award.
+The Country Dance and Song Society is pleased to announce that Bill Alkire of Wooster, Ohio is the 2018 recipient of the CDSS Lifetime Contribution Award.
+Bill has positively impacted the world of American traditional dance for over 70 years as a dance leader, organizer, choreographer, and mentor.

 - 2016 Jeff Warner